Emotionally sterile performative bullshit in your pocket

 So I wrote 1000's of words about it

 It's been nearly two decades since the iPhone changed the world and nothing since has managed to have the same impact.
 What do you do when your industry accidentally solved every practical problem?
 Techbros can't solve the serious issues smartphones have created in our society because it would eat into profits.
 Instead, it's more lucrative to create new problems from thin air and solve those with scam products.
 NFTs, Crypto, the Metaverse, and other snake oil have become prominent as we approach the latter half of this decade.
 It's pretty clear to tech enthusiasts that this crap is useless.
-Grandma, dudebros, and other perceived "suckers" can't immediately see this though and therein lies the problem.
+Grandma, dudebros, and other perceived "suckers" can't immediately see that though and therein lies the problem.

 I miss when journalism had teeth